Graves

 Tombstone of Rasmus Rask, Assistens Churchyard, Copenhagen.
 Note the various languages engraved on the stone, including runes, Hindi, and Arabic.
 (Photo copyright © by Kaj Halberg)

-The text on this old tombstone at Svaneke Church, Bornholm, Denmark, reads as follows: “Here lies the noble Lady Magdalene Margrete Hesler Müller, born in Haderslev on … 1652, died on December 6, 1706.”
+The text on this old tombstone at Svaneke Church, Bornholm, reads as follows: “Here lies the noble Lady Magdalene Margrete Hesler Müller, born in Haderslev on … 1652, died on December 6, 1706.”
 (Photo copyright © by Kaj Halberg)

 Tombstone in a Muslim graveyard, Copenhagen.
 (Photo copyright © by Kaj Halberg)